Caring for your pet

 Owning a bird or a chicken

 A bird can also make a great pet.
-If you choose to have more than 4 birds as pets then you need to apply to Council for a multiple pet permit.
-There are also some bird breeds that require a Council permit, such as a rooster, goose, turkey and any native bird.
+If you choose to have more than 15 domestic birds (caged non-poultry) for a premises other than a flat, unit, apartment or townhouse, for which the maximum allowed is 5, then you need to apply to Council for a multiple pet permit.

 Caring for your bird